Susta79/ARC/README.md

 # ARC
 A Robot Controller

+This is obsolet:
     To use Qt:
     Set the CMake tools extension "Configure Args" to -DCMAKE_PREFIX_PATH=C:/Qt/5.15.2/msvc2019_64

+## Install Eigen

+### Windows
 To use Eigen:
 Install eigen using vcpkg. ".\vcpkg install eigen3:x64-windows" Set the CMake tools extension "Configure Args" to -DEigen3_DIR=C:/dev/vcpkg/packages/eigen3_x64-windows/share/eigen3

-## Install Eigen macos
+### macos
 After installing Homebrew, run the following command: brew install eigen at the end you will get the path where eigen is installed.
 In my case:
 /usr/local/Cellar/eigen/3.4.0_1

+## Troubleshooting

+### Linux Ubuntu 22.04
+I must unset the environment variable GTK_PATH to run the executable: you can print the actual value of the variable with: printenv GTK_PATH To unset the variable use: unset GTK_PATH
+The value of the variable before unset was: /snap/code/181/usr/lib/x86_64-linux-gnu/gtk-3.0 (maybe because of ROS2?)